SeregaSergo/ft_server/README.md

 Change inside script vm_name and image_name if you want.

-. ./start.sh -s         Full start with moving your vm to derictory goinfre
+. ./start.sh -s         Full start with moving your vm to directory goinfre

 . ./start.sh -ms        Start your existing machine